jpiversen/inf112_group_project/docs/index.md

 consist of a startingRoom, an endRoom and a number of randomly selected numbered-rooms.
 In order for the StringMap-class to know where to place the rooms however, it needed a GridMap-object.
 The GridMap-class created a Grid, always starting with the spawn-room of the player, and then randomly picked a direction (up, down, left, right) and placed a random room.
-Then it continued this behaviour, randomly picking a location adjacent to a previously placed room until it had placed all the random- rooms before placing the end-room in the same manner.
+Then it continued this behaviour, randomly picking a location adjacent to a previously placed room until it had placed all the random rooms before placing the end-room in the same manner.
 This grid was then the basis of the StringMap, which was the basis of the TileMap.
 In addition to the actual tiles, the map also included spawn locations for items, enemies and the player character.